Jamie Galen

-Jamie Marsh/Galen is an American theatre, television and film actor.
+Jamie Galen is an American theatre, television and film actor.
+He played the lead role of Jay Kurnitz in the Pulitzer Prize winning play Lost in Yonkers and co-starred in the 1994 cult classic Brainscan.

+Early life

-Jamie was born on September 17, 1966, at The Children's Aid Society of New York City to an unwed teenage mother.
-He was placed with a foster family who adopted him.
+He was born on September 17, 1966, in New York City.
+His mother at the time was an unwed teenager and he was placed with a foster family.

+Career

-In 1981 while living with his adopted family in Stockholm, Sweden Jamie was cast in his first movie, Montenegro.
-From 1987 to 1991 Jamie studied with Uta Hagen and Herbert Berghof at HB Studio.
+In 1981, while living with his adopted family in Stockholm, Sweden, Jamie was cast in his first movie, the Swedish production Montenegro.
+From 1987 to 1991, he studied at HB Studio.

-In 1991 Jamie originated the role of Jay Kurnitz in the original cast of the Tony Award and Pulitzer Prize winning play Lost in Yonkers written by Neil Simon.
-He performed the play over 800 times on Broadway at The Richard Rodgers Theater.
+In 1991, he originated the role of Jay Kurnitz in the original cast of the Tony Award and Pulitzer Prize winning play Lost in Yonkers written by Neil Simon.
+By 1992, it had been performed over 500 times on Broadway at The Richard Rodgers Theater.

 In 1992 Ellen Burstyn invited Jamie to be a member of The Actors Studio.
-Jamie has been an active member of The Actors Studio west coast since 1993 studying with Mark Rydell, Martin Landau, Penelope Allen and Barbara Bain.
+Jamie has been an active member of The Actors Studio west coast since 1993 studying with Mark Rydell and Martin Landau.

-Jamie's film appearances include Best Laid Plans, Brainscan and Even Money.
+He co-starred in the 1994 film Brainscan alongside Edward Furlong.
+Other film roles include Best Laid Plans (1999), Beethoven's 3rd (2000) and Even Money (2006).

-Jamie's TV appearances include ER, X-Files and NYPD Blue.
+His TV appearances include ER, X-Files and NYPD Blue.

 Jamie has also appeared in national commercials for brands including Coke, Volkswagen, Budweiser, M&M's and AT&T.

-Jamie's M&M's commercial has aired on Halloween since 2001 and is considered a 'classic' commercial.
+Galen's M&M's commercial has aired on Halloween since 2001 and is considered a 'classic' commercial.

-In 2023 after finding his birth families through Ancestry DNA Jamie changed his last name to Galen.
+For most of his career, he was known as Jamie Marsh.
+In 2023, he changed his last name to his birth family name Galen.
 He is now known personally and professionally as Jamie Galen.